lilingxi01/radix-colors-tailwind/README.md

 > [!WARNING]
 > This project is still in early development.
 It is not yet ready for production use.

 Radix Colors is a great color palette for software design and development.
 I love its simplicity in defining one color palette for both light and dark mode.
 I really enjoy the time when I don't have to specify `dark:` colors anymore.
 The original `@radix-ui/colors` library is fully usable with Tailwind CSS (e.g. `bg-mauve-2`), but it is incompatible with Tailwind CSS alpha value injection (e.g. `bg-mauve-4/50`) because its library is originally implemented and built with Hex color format.
 So at the same time of enjoying the simplicity of Radix Colors, I have to give up the ability to use Tailwind CSS alpha values for getting a bunch of modified semi-transparent colors.
 This library is intended to provide a simple way to integrate all benefits of Radix Colors in Tailwind CSS, including alpha values, P3 display, and composing ability.

-It generally parses the original library and generates a plug-able Tailwind CSS plugin.
+## Implementation Progress

+- [x] Alpha value injection (e.g. `bg-mauve-4/50`)
+- [x] Composing ability (light and dark mode in one declaration)
+- [ ] P3 display support (there are some issues with Tailwind flexibilities when we want to keep alpha value injection)

 ## Why Radix Colors when Tailwind CSS already has a color palette?